Comet1nc/LastDay_Game/README.md

 # Game-Unity

-All my code you can find in Assets/MainGameFiles/Scripts
+All important code you can find in Assets/MainGameFiles/Scripts